Pazzoide/mersys.io_Testing/README.md

 </tr>
 <tr>
 <td style="width: 33.33%;">Selenium is an open-source tool that automates web browsers.
 It can be used to test web applications, web scrape, and data entry.</td>
-<td style="width: 33.33%;">Cucumber is a BDD framework for defining acceptance tests using human-readable text, automating tests for various applications.</td>
+<td style="width: 33.33%;">Cucumber is a BDD framework that uses human-readable text to define acceptance tests.
+It can be used to automate tests for a variety of applications</td>
 <td style="width: 33.33%;">TestNG is a powerful open-source testing framework for Java that can be used to efficiently automate a wide range of testing tasks and scenarios.</td>
 </tr>
 </thead>